ivadomed/ivadomed/docs/source/configuration_file.md

 ## Loader parameters
 #### bids_path
 String.
-Relative path of the BIDS folder.
+Path of the BIDS folder.
 #### target_suffix
 Suffix list of the derivative file containing the ground-truth of interest (e.g. [`"_seg-manual"`, `"_lesion-manual"`]).
 If the list has a length greater than 1, then a multi-class model will be trained.
 #### contrasts